djeada/Databases-Notes/notes/11_security_best_practices/01_backup_and_recovery_strategies.md

 **Considerations:**

-- **Replication Lag**: It's important to monitor the replication lag to ensure the standby server has the most recent data before performing backups.
+- It's important to monitor the **replication lag** to ensure the standby server has the most recent data before performing backups.
-- **Resource Allocation**: The standby server should have sufficient resources to handle the backup operations without becoming a bottleneck.
+- The standby server should have **sufficient resources** to handle the backup operations without becoming a bottleneck.

 ## Recovery Strategies